netobserv/goflow2-kube-enricher/README.md

 ## RBAC

-If RBAC is enabled, `kube-enricher` needs two cluster-wide permissions:
+If RBAC is enabled, `kube-enricher` needs a few cluster-wide permissions:
-- LIST on Pods
+- LIST on Pods and Services
 - GET on ReplicaSets

 Check [goflow-kube.yaml](./examples/goflow-kube.yaml) for an example.